 “Naked people?
 What do you mean?” asked Victor, stepping inside.
 “Oh…OK…”

 We stood around awkwardly, me fighting the constant urge to reach for my camera, Victor trying to look everywhere but the pools.
 We pretended to admire the vaulted ceiling and watched the water run down the floor.
 In the end, we walked back out into the bright daylight, a little dazed and very confused.
 Glastonbury finally managed to mystify us.

-Our initial theory that this was a natural thermal pool, like the ones in Bath built by the Romans, and then perverted by Glastonburians.
+Our initial theory was that this was a natural thermal pool, like the ones in Bath built by the Romans and then perverted by Glastonburians.
 We were not far off.
-We accidentally wondered into a White Spring Temple where the legend speaks of healing water, sacred spaces, and ceremonial bathing and meditation (also Christ may or may not have washed the Holy Grail in this water before Last Supper).
-Apparently, the Chalice Well from which the water flows into this temple is considered to be symbol of the female aspect of deity, while the male is symbolized by Glastonbury Tor.
-Pilgrims in search of divine feminine journey come here from around the world.
+We accidentally wandered into a White Spring Temple where the legend speaks of healing water, sacred spaces, and ceremonial bathing and meditation (also Christ may or may not have washed the Holy Grail in this water before the Last Supper).
+Apparently, the Chalice Well from which the water flows into this temple is considered to be a symbol of the female aspect of deity, while the male is symbolized by Glastonbury Tor.
+Pilgrims in search of a divine feminine journey come here from around the world.
 All we found were the very mortal feminine forms, but maybe we are just not spiritual enough.

 I had many conflicting feelings about Glastonbury.
 Finally, I decided it was all about how you view it.
 If you suspend your disbelief and allow yourself to be led along, you are going to have a grand time.
 But if you approach it with a healthy dose of skepticism, you will be trapped in an equivalent of a badly staged high-school production of “Wicked”.
 Or, of course, if you are a part of the New Age community, a witch, a druid, a heathen, or any manner of a pagan, well then, Glastonbury welcomes you home.